PROFILING table provides

-QUERY_ID is a numeric statement identifier.
+A numeric statement identifier.

 A sequence number indicating the display order for rows with the same

 How long statement execution remained in the given state, in seconds.

-indicate user and system CPU use, in seconds.
+User and system CPU use, in seconds.

 How many voluntary and involuntary context switches occurred.

 The number of block input and output operations.

 The number of communication messages sent and received.

 The number of major and minor page faults.

-SWAPS indicates how many swaps occurred.
+How many swaps occurred.

 Information indicating where in the source code the profiled state executes.